How to Identify Worn Plasma Cutter Consumables: Signs & Tests

 Use data discipline:

-1) Parts and time: Record nozzle/electrode installs, total cuts, pierces, and minutes at arc.
-Correlate drops in cut quality to a specific count to establish reliable baselines.
+1. Track parts and time: Record nozzle and electrode installs, total cuts, pierces, and minutes at arc.
+Match drops in cut quality to a specific count so you can build reliable baselines.

-Review weekly.
+Review the log each week.
 Adjust consumable forecasts, reorder points, and preventive swaps before productivity slips.

 When to Replace vs. Clean: Practical Limits and Preventing Catastrophic Failures